 - Explain clearly what the advice will cost you and, if you switch, the fees you’ll need to pay.

-What to do with the money from your workplace final salary pension?
+What should I do with the money from my final salary pension?

 If you do decide to cash out, you’ll need to plan what you’ll do with the proceeds.
 A reputable adviser won’t sign off a transfer without providing alternative recommendations.